marekott/ProjectsBase/README.md

 Models library is created with .Net Framework.

 ## To do
-1. Update Bootstrap to Bootstrap 4
-2. Login mechanism
+1. Login mechanism
-3. Separate project responsible for operating on database with REST API.
+2. Separate project responsible for operating on database with REST API.